EVENTS

 Dan Aichele, summer admin intern for the museum, gave an informative illustrated presentation on the history

-of this conflict and the causes of the local battle that followed in 1864.
+and the causes of the local battle that followed in 1864.

 This was the final event in the Summer 2024 series that Dan organized.